 The SFS Core Curriculum lays the academic foundation for entry into one of eight interdisciplinary majors that will be outlined below.
 Unlike traditional discipline-based majors, SFS majors have two characteristics:

 - The majors are built upon the SFS Core requirements (i.e. they presume mastery of subjects covered by the SFS Core requirement courses); and

 - The majors are interdisciplinary (i.e. they allow students the opportunity to draw upon courses from departments across the University).

 The two characteristics highlighted above are apparent within each of the majors.
-Taking one of the majors, International Political Economy, as an example, seven of the SFS Core requirements (ECON-001 Microeconomic Principles, ECON-002 Macroeconomic Principles, ECON-243 International Trade, ECON-244 International Finance, GOVT-060 International Relations, GOVT-040 Comparative Political Systems and PHIL-099 Political & Social Thought) serve as foundational courses for the major.
-However, none of these courses counts toward the major itself.
+Taking one of the majors, International Political Economy, as an example, seven of the SFS Core requirements (ECON-001 Microeconomic Principles, ECON-002 Macroeconomic Principles, ECON-243 International Trade, ECON-244 International Finance, GOVT-060 International Relations, GOVT-040 Comparative Political Systems and PHIL-099 Political & Social Thought) serve as foundational courses for the major, acting as pre or co-requisites.
 Because basic competencies have already been established through the SFS Core, the major courses may be at the specialized level and may span across academic disciplines without compromising disciplinary expertise.